bihalu/japp/README.md

 ### create
 Create japp package template in directory mypackage
 > If you ommit output directory then the files are created in the current directory
+> If you do create again existing files are not overwritten
 ```
 $ japp create --output mypackage
 [12:51:34 INF] Create file mypackage\package.yml